estebanlm/pharo-remoteinterface/README.md

 	onSuccess: [ :result | result inspect ]
 ```

-**IMPORTANT: The blocks passed to the spawned image need to be "clean blocks", for obvious reasons they can't have references to `self`, `super` or variables.**
+**IMPORTANT:** The blocks passed to the spawned image need to be "clean blocks", for obvious reasons they can't have references to `self`, `super` or local variables.

 ## Monitoring the remote image